The Biggest Male Icon Every Year Since You Were Born

 Robert De Niro won an Oscar for Best Actor in a Leading Role in 1981 for his work in Raging Bull, another collaboration with Martin Scorsese, whom he'd worked with on The Godfather: Part II in the mid-1970s.

 Legendary singer Marvin Gaye released what would become his last studio album, Midnight Love, in 1982.
 The album featured one of Gaye's most popular tracks, "Sexual Healing," which won two Grammys at the 25th annual ceremony, a little over a year before his death.

 1983: David Bowie

 David Bowie's Let's Dance was easily one of the most popular albums of 1983.
-In a cover story for Time during that year, writer Jay Cocks referred to Bowie as "music's most exquisite artifact."
+In a cover story for Time during that year, Bowie was referred to as "music's most exquisite artifact."

 1984: Greg Louganis